rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

-# Chess-Program-with-Minimax-Visualizer by Jeffery Xie
+# Chess Program w/ Minimax Visualizer by Jeffery Xie
 A functional chess game implemented in python, with pygame as a supporting module.
 This program includes local multiplayer and single player vs an AI, which uses the minimax algorithm to determine its moves.
 A special feature of this program is the "visual" aspect where the user can toggle a setting that allows them to see which moves the computer is currently considering in real time.

 # Table of Contents